lsbFlying/resy/README.md

      * it will cause input/textarea unable to input characters in languages other than English.
      * be careful："syncUpdate" is a helpless solution to the conflict between
      * resy update scheduling mechanism and react's update execution mechanism for text input.
-     *
-     * be careful：react itself, even the version of react V18,
-     * There is a problem that asynchronous updates make it impossible to input text in languages other than English.
-     * eg: (xxxpromise).then(() => { setState(xxx); });
-     *
-     * be careful：At the same time, "syncUpdate" can also be used by development partners
-     * who do not like to use callbacks to get the latest data.
-     * Because after it is executed, it can get the latest data through store
-     * for the next step of business logic processing.
      */
     store.syncUpdate({
       inputValue: event.target.value,